btkruppa/aws-messaging/README.md

 ## AWS Console Demo
 In this demo we will look at using the ui to create a queue, send messages to the queue, view messages, and delete messages.

 After doing that from the UI we will look at sending, receiving, and deleting messages using the AWS SDK in Java.
-However the AWS SDK does have the functionaity to much more such as creating, configuring, and deting queues altogether.
+However the AWS SDK does have the functionality to much more such as creating, configuring, and deleting queues altogether.

 ### Setting Up The Queue
 - Select the Simple Queue Service from the Services dropdown in the AWS console.